vasilakisfil/Introspected-REST/README.md

 Nevertheless it's simple and simplicity is a virtue.

-When describing networks we follow the OSI model description, with TCP/IP following 5 of OSI's 7 layers, in out case we will make an API-specific description
+When describing networks we follow the OSI model description, with TCP/IP following 5 of OSI's 7 layers, but in our case we will make a more API-specific description

 When we want to request a resource from a networked hypermedia-based API, we _roughly_ have the following levels: